bderleta/mini-snmpd-cerbo/README.md

 This is stripped down version of [troglobit mini-snmpd](https://github.com/troglobit/mini-snmpd).
 Features not supported by Victron Cerbo GX, and by Venus OS in general, have been removed to save some space and simplify code.

+Some things were removed:
+- Demo mode
+- Configuration file support
+- ethtool (there is none on Venus OS)
+- FreeBSD support (Venus OS is not a BSD, so...)

 Some things are in progress:
 - Board temperature
 - Voltage inputs